0v0v0/Project4-CUDA-Rasterizer/README.md

 When I was a child, I have a lot of these comic books that my father read when he was a child.
 Well, now I know this is called pen drawing, a complicated art.

-Then I tried to mock this art form, and this is my first trial.
+Then I tried to mock this art form, and this is my first trial, a naive sketch.

 ![result](pic/basic_sketch.png)